AssuranceMaladieSec/abuse/README.md

   * [Clé publique GPG](https://github.com/AssuranceMaladieSec/abuse/blob/master/abuse-gpg-public-key.txt)
   * Empreinte clé GPG : `0D2C7D6EA9D29669222115DB483A86602CA63C52`

-# Abuse contact:
+# [EN] Abuse contact:
-*EN version*.
 This repository gives all informations required to be able to exchange with the Abuse security team of the [Assurance Maladie](https://www.ameli.fr/).
 Its purpose is to received and investigate potential security and privacy vulnerabilites reports on services and websites of the Assurance Maladie.

 **Vulnerability Reporting Policy:** [reporting policy](/abuse/reporting/).